YouSysAdmin/kv/README.md

 ## Configuration

 > IMPORTANT:
-> On first start, a new encryption key will be generated and saved to a file.
+> On first start, a default encryption key will be generated and saved to a file.
 >
 > You cannot change the encryption key for existing key-value records.